IndrajeetPatil/groupedstats/README.md

 # Retirement

 This package is no longer under active development and no new functionality will be added.
-The package will continue to be available on `CRAN` and all releases will primarily be focused on maintenance and bug fixes.
 This is for two reasons-

 1.  `dplyr 0.8.1` introduced `group_map()`, `group_modify()` and
     `group_walk()` functions that can be used to iterate on grouped